Ruichen-Li/Ruichen-Li.github.io/index.md

 ### About my research

 Currently I am a yr1 PhD student in [HKUST](https://hkust.edu.hk/), both of my supervisors are of chemistry department.
-My interest is time series analysis of the Molecular dynamics (MD) trajectory, but I also helps on other projects in my group.
+My interest is time series analysis of the Molecular dynamics (MD) trajectory, but I also help on other projects in my group.

 I proudly received my B.Sc. degree in physics from [Beijing Normal University](https://english.bnu.edu.cn/) in 2021.
 My undergraduate research is under [Prof. Zuntao Fu](http://faculty.pku.edu.cn/fuzuntao/en/index.htm)'s supervison(if you like me pls click a like to Prof. Fu's homepage, he is such a warm professor, I learned a lot from him).
 At that time I focused on the nonlinear strength of time series based on phase correlation and the overestimated temporal irreversibility in NCEP reanalysis database.